Inflammatory bowel disease (IBD) represents a group of intestinal disorders that cause prolonged inflammation of the digestive tract.

 - intestinal rupture, which is also known as perforation

 - bowel obstruction

 To diagnose IBD, your doctor will first ask you questions about your family’s medical history and your bowel movements.

 A physical exam may then be followed by one or more diagnostic tests.

 Stool sample and blood test

-Blood tests can also sometimes be used to distinguish between Crohn’s disease and ulcerative colitis.
-However, blood tests alone can’t be used to diagnose IBD.
+Blood tests can also sometimes be used to distinguish between UC and Crohn’s disease.
+However, blood tests alone cannot be used to diagnose IBD.